 2. Some authors write as peers challenging one another.

 This is the category where I’d place a book like Date Your Wife.
-Justin and his wife Taylor have been married for about 7 or 8 years.
-I’ve been married six.
+At the time of its writing, Justin and his wife Taylor had been married for about 7 or 8 years.
+I’d been married six.
 Our kids are all about the same age.
-So when I read a book like this, I don’t read it expecting the author’s got it all figured out, and maybe there are places where they completely gaff.
+So when I read a book like this, I don’t read it expecting the author’s got it all figured out, and maybe there are places where they completely gaff, get unnecessarily prescriptive or share way too much information.
 It comes across more like one brother saying to another, “Hey, let’s work on our marriages together.”

-I don’t know that these books are really intended to be “lasting” books, and they’re ones that won’t be helpful for every reader, but they will be for some.
+Books in this category won’t be “lasting” ones, and they won’t be helpful for every reader.
+But they will be for some.
 With them, the best approach is to consider “whatever is true, whatever is honorable, whatever is just, whatever is pure, whatever is lovely, whatever is commendable” within them and set aside the rest (cf. Phil 4:8).

 So which type should we give higher esteem?
-The answer is, “yes.”
 We should always give ear the counsel of our elders, provided they are worthy of imitation.
-Indeed, it’s fair to say that our elders’ insights should likely be given greater consideration.
-But we need to also be careful to not ignore the advice of godly peers.
+Their insights should always be given greater consideration.
+But it is prudent to consider the advice of peers, insofar as their counsel proves wise.
 We need both—older men shepherding us and younger men spurring us on as they come alongside us.
 Youthful exuberance tempered by experience.